 Our contribution.
-Of course, one can optimistically think at performance variability as an opportunity.
+Of course, one can optimistically think of performance variability as an opportunity.
 More precisely, the execution can be opportunely randomized so as to exploit variability, especially within a parallel algorithm.
-This is essentially what has been tried within the Constraint Programming and SATisfiability communities, see, e.g., [8], in which restart strategies are proposed for the solution of satisfiability instances.
+This is essentially what has been tried within the Constraint Programming and SATisfiability communities, see, e.g., [11], in which restart strategies are proposed for the solution of satisfiability instances.
 The basic idea is to execute the algorithm for a short time limit, possibly restarting it from scratch with some changes (and possibly with an increased time limit), until a feasible solution is found.
-In a similar spirit, within MIP, a heuristic way to take advantage of erraticism has recently been suggested in [7], where the proposed algorithm executes for a short time limit a number of different sample runs, and some criteria are then applied to select a single run that will be executed for a long(er) computing time.
-Finally, in [3] multiple threads are used to exploit variability by running a different parameters' configuration in each of them and allowing various degrees of communication.
+In a similar spirit, within MIP, a heuristic way to take advantage of erraticism has recently been suggested in [10], where the proposed algorithm executes for a short time limit a number of different sample runs, and some criteria are then applied to select a single run that will be executed for a long(er) computing time.
+The existence of alternative optimal LP solutions-which is a main source of variability-is also used to improve cut filtering in [2]: given the current optimal LP solution x^ along with a collection of cuts violated by x^ , an alternative optimal solution x' is first constructed through "pump-reduce" (a light version of the feasibility pump heuristic [9]), and then used to discard the cuts that happen not to be violated by x'.
+Finally, in [5] multiple threads are used to exploit variability by running a different parameters' configuration in each of them and allowing various degrees of communication.
+In one of the proposed implementations (named CutsComm) the pool of cutting planes generated at the root node by each thread is shared with the other threads-in the concluding remarks of the paper, however, it is observed that the communication of cutting planes seems not to be very helpful to improve the overall computing time, at least in the proposed setting.
+Similar ideas were already introduced in [19], and have recently been used for the racing ramp-up phase of ParaSCIP (see [21] for details).

 In this paper we concentrate on the variability associated with the selection of the optimal basis.
 We propose an algorithm that essentially samples the optimal face of the initial LP relaxation(s), and for each of the samples, executes the solver's default cutting plane loop and applies the default primal heuristics.
 At the end of this process, for each sample (i.e., every different initial optimal basis) cutting planes and feasible solutions are collected and used as input for a final run.
 This sampling scheme can be implemented in parallel by feeding K threads with K alternative optimal bases.
 By changing the value of K we can push in two somehow opposite directions.

-- On the one side, we are interested in reducing variability by stabilizing the run of a MIP solver.
-By using a relatively large value of K we are able to empirically show the strong correspondence between the high variability in performance of multiple runs of a MIP solver and the degree of degeneracy of the optimal bases on the MIP instances from the benchmark and primal sets of the MIPLIB 2010 [11] testbed.
-The algorithm has a much more stable computational behavior and is able to: - 1. strongly reduce the variability of the root node of MIP executions both in terms of primal and dual percentage gap closed (value and standard deviation), and

-2. significantly reduce the deterministic time and the number of branchand-bound nodes of the same MIP executions.
+- On the one hand, we are interested in reducing variability by stabilizing the run of a MIP solver.
+By using a relatively large value of K we are able to empirically show the strong correspondence between the high variability in performance of multiple runs of a MIP solver and the degree of degeneracy of the optimal bases on the MIP instances from the benchmark and primal sets of the MIPLIB 2010 [14] testbed.
+The algorithm has a much more stable computational behavior and is able to: - 1. strongly reduce the variability of the root node of MIP executions both in terms of primal and dual of percentage gap closed (value and standard deviation), and - 2. significantly reduce the deterministic time and the number of branchand-bound nodes of the same MIP executions.